OsoSuerte/yelp/README.md

 Looking for help?
 Send an email for direct support &lt;hizstor@gmail.com&gt;

 ## Overview
-Honey was built with PyCharm 2020.3.3 running Python 3.9.1.
+Yelp was built with PyCharm 2020.3.3 running Python 3.9.1.

-Honey is designed to take a look at a set of data that shows the downward trend of honey production across the united states and predict production for the years to come.
-The data is already clean and requires little to no manipulation before modeling.
-The information will be loaded into a Pandas Dataframe grouped by year and then used to train and a model that will predict future honey production.
+Yelp is designed to clean and shape data related to restaurants and their attributes.
+This project will look at different characteristics of restaurants and try to determine which have the greatest impact on their reviews.
+With this information, we will build a model using linear regression.
+This model will help us determine what attributes have the most direct impact on a restaurant’s reviews.
+With this information, we can plug information about a new restaurant into the model and see a prediction of what kind of reviews the restaurant can expect.

 ## Imports
 Libraries that must be imported to python environment for code to run successfully